ryancdickson/www.ccadb.org/policy.md

 CA certificates created by cross-signing are considered subordinate CA certificates by Root Store Operators and MUST be disclosed to both the issuer and subject CA Owner PKI hierarchies in the CCADB.

 For any revoked subordinate CA certificate, each corresponding revocation entry published to a CRL MUST include a reasonCode extension.
-If the revocation is due to a security concern, the CA Owner MUST file a secure (i.e., "confidential") [Incident Report](https://www.ccadb.org/cas/incident-report)in Bugzilla, with the expectation that a public incident report will eventually being filed.
+If the revocation is due to a security concern, the CA Owner MUST file a secure (i.e., "confidential") [Incident Report](https://www.ccadb.org/cas/incident-report) in Bugzilla, with the expectation that a public Incident Report will eventually being filed.

 ## 4. Policy Disclosures